SisypheanHUS/SisypheanHUS/README.md

 👋 Hi, I’m Dinh Thai Tuan from Hanoi, Vietnam.
 🎓 I’m currently an undergraduate student majoring in Applied Mathematics at VNU – University of Science (2022–2026).
 📌 I’m passionate about quantitative finance, stochastic calculus, and mathematical modeling.
-My career goal is to pursue a Master's degree in Applied Mathematics in Hungary and work in investment banking or quantitative research.
+My career goal is to pursue a Master's ( maybe PhD ? ) degree in Applied Mathematics and probably work in something fun?

 🧠 I enjoy combining math and programming to solve complex problems.
 I'm especially interested in modeling financial systems and analyzing market behaviors using statistical and machine learning methods.